VaniaCortez/VaniaCortez.GitHub.io/Massachusetts_Education.md

 Based on the overall analysis, we can conclude the following:

 1. Lowest high school graduation rate is 8.7%.
-2. Dorchester city has the highest earning salary ~$10B
+2. Dorchester city has the highest earning salary ~$10B.
-3. A high percentage of students are attending college
+3. A high percentage of students are attending college.
-4. Students with disabilities with a low economic disadvantage have a high graduation rate
+4. Students with disabilities with a low economic disadvantage have a high graduation rate.

 Massachusetts is known for having a strong public education system, especially when trying to prepare students for college.
 It is also recognized as being diverse with many options for college preparation and in general higher education programs.
 Overall, we see that the state puts a lot of efforts to provide an excellent education system for all students.